Anony9476/Code-Alpha_Hangman_Game/README.md

 Feel free to fork the repository and submit pull requests to improve the game!

 ## Author
-[Your Name] - UI/UX Designer & Python Developer
+Abdul Haseeb - Python Developer